microsoft/service-fabric-observer/ClusterObserver/PackageRoot/Data/Plugins/Readme.txt

 -- How to implement an observer plugin with our extensibility model --

 Note that the observer API surface lives in its own library (.NET Standard 2.0), FabricObserver.Extensibility.dll.
-FO also uses this library for its internal observer impls.
+FO and CO also use this library for their internal observer impls.

 1. Create a new .NET Standard (2.0) library project.
 2. Install the latest Microsoft.ServiceFabricApps.FabricObserver.Extensibility nupkg from https://www.nuget.org/profiles/ServiceFabricApps into your plugin project.